"Lectin is a little-known, but potentially dangerous naturally occurring protein found in several foods considered to be healthy."

 If you have a lectin sensitivity or any type of food sensitivity or allergy, or even if you suspect you might, we recommend you supplement your diet with ahigh-quality multivitamin, and make sure the multi only includes vitamins and minerals that are sourced from natural, whole food sources — that makes a huge difference in terms of how your body absorbs and uses these essential nutrients.

 Here’s why: We know that vitamins and minerals are better absorbed by our bodies when they come from natural, whole food sources, not from synthetic or inorganic sources used in most minerals in multivitamin tablets.
-That’s whySmarter Nutrition’s Multivitamin sources all minerals only from organic sources, including broccoli, spinach, okra, peaches, pears and pumpkin seeds.
+That’s whySmarter Nutrition’s Multivitamin sources all minerals only from natural sources, including broccoli, spinach, okra, peaches, pears and pumpkin seeds.

 Smarter Multi also: